s1m0ness/PeakRMSCompressorWorkbench/README.md

 #### 8. Configure the PeakRMSCompressorWorkbench Project
 *(Video reference: [36:06](https://youtu.be/Mo0Oco3Vimo?si=rt7h6I_aILSQKOo4&t=2166))*
 - Navigate to your `PeakRMSCompressorWorkbench` directory.
-- Open `PeakRMSCompressorWorkbench.projucer` in Projucer.
+- Open `PeakRMSCompressorWorkbench.projucer` in Projucer and open the project in Visual Studio.
 - In Visual Studio:
   - Right-click on `PeakRMSCompressorWorkbench_VST3` in Solution Explorer and select **Properties**.
   - Go to **Configuration Properties > Debugging**.